Luk4s-O/openPKMS/Croatian boatskipper license.md

-The holder of the certificate has comptenecy to operate boats with passangers up to 3 nautical miles from the coasts and islands in the adriatic sea,
+The holder of the certificate has comptenecy to operate boats with passangers up to 3 nautical miles from the coasts and islands in the adriatic sea, yachts, fishing, cargo and pleasure boats up to 30 Nm.